JimInCA/nordic-esb-bootloader/esb_echo/README.md

 esb_echo
 ===
 This application will be used for testing esb_transceiver.
+What it does is simply echo back everything that it receives on its ESB receiver back to its ESB transmitter.

 Build Environment and Source Code
 ---